 He's perhaps best known for his use of video footage of human faces projected onto spheres, dolls and other three-dimensional surfaces.
 The results are riveting: sculptural objects that seem to be alive, returning your startled gaze as they mutter, twitch and scream.
 Psychological disorder, the relationship between mass media and the human mind, youth culture and wireless communication are among the themes evoked and explored in Oursler's vividly surreal imaginings.

 The Influence Machine is part of The Artangel Collection.
-Since its initial presentation in 2000, the work has been re-presented multiple times, including at the Whitworth, The University of Manchester in 2011, Tate Modern London in 2013 and at Wolverhampton Art Gallery in 2014.
+Since its initial presentation in 2000, the work has been re-presented multiple times, including at the Whitworth, The University of Manchester in 2011, George Square Gardens, The University of Edinburgh in 2016 and Birmingham Cathedral in 2017.